contentful/contentful-cli/docs/space/accesstoken/create.md

   --name              Name of the Token to create                 [string] --description       Description giving more detailed
-                      information about the usage of the Token    [string] --silent            Suppress command output                     [boolean]
+                      information about the usage of the Token    [string] --environment -e    Environment the access token will have access to.
+Defaults to "master" if omitted                                     [string] --silent            Suppress command output                     [boolean]
 ```